Why Latency Matters: How an Audio Interface can Help

 This is where computer processing speed plays a role—the more powerful your computer’s processor, the smaller buffer size you need to use.
 All else equal, this will result in less latency.

-In practice, a fair degree of trial and error is required in setting the right buffer size for your particular setup.
+In practice, a fair degree of trial and error is required in setting the right buffer size for your setup.

-Device drivers are pieces of software that help more complex software programs communicate and interact with pieces of hardware in a digital system.
+Device drivers are pieces of software that help complex software programs communicate and interact with pieces of hardware in a digital system.

 Some audio interfaces rely on the computer operating system’s built-in driver, while other interfaces come with custom-built driver software—these usually provide better latency performance.